collyottm/funny_story/melisa.md

-drew their swords and shot eachother the deaf police man heard the noise came to stop the two dead boys
+drew their swords and shot eachother the deaf police man heard the noise came to stop the two dead boys if you do not believe this story is true just ask the blind man he saw it too